RedHatQE/rhui3-automation/scripts/README.md

 ```

+Change `ec2-key` and `ec2-secret-key` values to your keys.
+Change the VPC and subnet IDs and add them for any other regions you might use.

 Note: in this example, a special key pair name and private key file path are specified
 for the `ap-northeast-1` region.
 In that case, the script will use this information
 in the generated inventory file so that Ansible can use it when connecting to the machines.